 Let’s test its specificity.

-Neutralization testing will determine if your antibodies can specifically prevent variant strains from attaching to it’s host.
+Neutralization testing will determine if your antibodies can specifically prevent new variant strains.

 And if you discover that your immunity response is sub-optimal or not strong against some variants, that’s manageable because you now know your risks.
 Continue to wear your mask and maintain social distance until you can get a booster.
 Your physician will be able to best advise you on next steps.

 We can answer all of the above questions with a

 Self-Test for COVID-19 Antibodies

 Using a small blood sample, this post-vaccination antibody laboratory-based test helps determine if your immune system has developed antibodies after natural infection or vaccination against the SARS-CoV-2 virus spike protein.